melodypapa/py-armodel/README.md

 **Version 1.4.1**

-1. Support to write the AUTOSAR model to arxml file (Issue #19)
+1. Support to read the AUTOSAR model from arxml file (Issue #19)
    * ServerComSpec
    * PerInstanceMemory
    * PortDefinedArgumentValue